I’ve found life at the bottom of the ocean.

 Seafood platter £39 – 1/2 Lobster, Razor Clams, Squid and Cod lightly dripped in champagne sauce

 Let’s talk about the seafood.
 It was so fresh that it melted and flaked in all the right areas.
-I like this platter because you get to sample a little bit of everything without having to order more than one dish and burn all your lizzies (££) in the process.
-The multitude of different textures, like the bouncy Razor Clams and the soft flakey cod brought character and never once did it risk being a one-dimensional dish.
+I like this platter because you get to sample a little bit of everything without having to burn all your Elizabeths (££) in the process.
+The variation of different textures, like the bouncy Razor Clam and the soft flakey cod brought character and dimension to the dish.
 When I say dripped in champagne, less was definitely more here, the rich sauce was just enough to add meltability to the seafood without being overtly overpowering.

 Each seafood was also prepared according to its firmness, whether it was grilled or baked, it left behind a golden stamp of approval.